 Of course this will depend on the clinic, but at Fresh Insight, your therapist will ask for your first and last name and email address so that they can create an online file for you.
 From there, you’ll be sent a short online intake/consent form to be completed before your session.
-You can also then access the online booking site and find session times that work best for your schedule.
+You will also then be given online booking site so you may find times that work best for your schedule and book sessions yourself.
 Alternatively, you can email your therapist some different dates and times that you’d prefer and they’ll book the session for you.

 Are sessions covered by insurance?

 Only services provided by a psychiatrist are covered by OHIP.
 Psychologists, social workers, and psychotherapists are covered by some benefits provider, but it depends on your specific insurance company and plan.
 Click here for detailed information about this.

 First sessions look different at every clinic, but here’s how they go at Fresh Insight: